12 Quick but Essential Tips for Disney on Ice with Kids

 9. Bring your own snacks.

-Snacks like cotton candy and snow cones will be available for purchase at Disney on Ice.
-It will be more affordable and healthier, however, if you pack snacks from home.
+Snacks like cotton candy and snow cones are available for purchase at Disney on Ice.
+However, it will be more affordable and healthier if you pack snacks from home.

-Don't bring a huge cooler of food but your local Disney on Ice venue will typically not mind if you bring a few small snacks for children.
+Don’t bring a huge cooler filled with food, but your local Disney on Ice venue will typically not mind if you bring a few small snacks for children.
 Pack simple items like protein bars, crackers, and dried fruits.
-For additional ideas, see my travel snack suggestions.
+For additional suggestions, see my travel snack ideas.

 10. Enjoy the magic of Disney on Ice at home.